TanyaCoder-27/TanyaCoder-27/README.md

 <h3 align="center">I'm interested in Web Development, Data Analysis and GenAI</h3>

 <p align="center">
-  🌱 I’m currently working on Projects on Data Analytics and Machine Learning and DSA using JAVA!<br>
+  🌱 I’m currently working on Projects related to Data Analysis , Web Development and solving DSA problems using JAVA!<br>
-  💞️ I’m looking forward to sharing my projects as well as JAVA DSA Codes with you here soon!
+  💞️ I’m looking forward to sharing my projects as well as JAVA DSA Codes with you here!
 </p>

 <p align="center">